jasons-archived/Raylib-ECS-Prototype/readme.md

 - need to create a custom MemoryOwner that clears ref types on dispose
 - Component Read/Write sentinels should just track when reads/writes are permitted.  if they occur outside of those times, assert.
 This way we don't need to track who does all writes.
 - //TODO: add expected cost of update metrics for current frame and past frames (to SimNode/Frame)
+- SimNode Register/Unregister writes to the SimManager.nodeRegistry lookup.
+This doesn't handle hiearchy chains added/removed, plus still need to discover the name somehow.
+  - maybe remove this.
+  - and have node searches be expensive tree traversal
+-